JaniHarkonen/DumpEmSuite2/README.md

 ### Version v.2.0.2 ()

 **New features**
-- Search fields can now be used to look for items in lists
+- Search fields can now be used to look for items in lists.
+- Company profile selection is now maintained in the extra info of a tab.

 **Bug fixes**
 - When opening an existing workspace, the macro sectors didn't get loaded in properly.